SamBailey6194/name-that-carol/README.md

 ### Features Left to Implement

-- Create a login database so people can create accounts which would allow them to:
+- Create a login database by asking for user to create a password when they create their username so people can create permanent accounts which would allow them to:
   - Track their scores and comapre to past attempts
   - Compare to various leaderboards
   - Add friends
   - Access future quizzes we may implement
-- Add a page with leaderboards, and have this as a button on the quiz page, these could be:
+- Add extra categories to the leaderboards, these could be:
   - Friends
   - Local
   - National